Admission to courses

 We also accept a wide range of equivalent qualifications and recognise that there are a variety of routes through which qualifications may be gained and ways in which readiness for higher education study may be demonstrated.
 If you are in any doubt about your entry qualifications, or for guidance as to subject choice if you wish to prepare yourself for a particular area of study, contact an admissions advisor.

 The university welcomes Curriculum for Excellence in Scotland and the introduction of new National Qualifications into Scottish secondary schools.
-These students will be ready to apply to university in 2015; please see our admissions statement with reference to Curriculum for Excellence.
+Please see our admissions statement with reference to Curriculum for Excellence.